Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Simulation Studies

+We present three simulation studies that demonstrate both the effectiveness and the limitations of our proposals and their comparands.
+Setting I compares the Warp-U samplers to parallel tempering (PT), particularly in high-dimensional settings.
+Setting II and III examines the variants of Warp-U bridge estimator combined with various sampling strategies.
+The detailed simulation setup and additional results can be found in Section~S.7 of the online Supplement.
+Section~S.9 presents simulation studies that demonstrate the effectiveness of the adaptive version of our Warp-U sampler presented in Algorithm~S.1 in low-dimensional settings, and our initial study of challenges in the high-dimensional settings.

-A notable limitation of PT is that it converges slowly for high dimensional mixture distributions whose components have unequal variances, as \cite{woodard2009sufficient} demonstrated theoretically. \cite{woodard2009sufficient} provided a theoretical demonstration of PT's slow convergence in certain high-dimensional contexts, especially when the target distribution is a mixture of Gaussians with distinct variances.
-We examine the performance of PT ans Warp-U sampler in two related settings.
+\textbf{Setting I: Comparison of Samplers}. \cite{woodard2009sufficient} showed that PT converges slowly in certain high-dimensional contexts, especially when the target distribution is a mixture of Gaussians with distinct variances.
+We examine the performance of PT and Warp-U sampler in a similar high-dimensional setting.
+Here, the target density is a mixture of two skewed t-distributions \citep{gupta2003multivariate}, whose mean vectors, skewness vectors and covariance matrices are randomly generated.